-UKRI has been working closely with UK government teams over the last two years to ensure that the strength and reputation of UK research and innovation continues to deliver as the UK leaves the European Union.
+UKRI has been working closely with UK government teams over the last two years to ensure that the UK maintains its status as a world-leader in research and innovation after the UK leaves the European Union.

 The UK is a global research and innovation nation and its research base is a national asset.
-It has achieved this position by being open to the world in attracting and investing in the best minds and skills in students, researchers, professional and technical experts and academics.
+It has achieved this position by being open to the world and collaborating with research partners across the globe.

-UKRI welcomes the UK government’s commitment to attract and retain world-class talent with £1.3 billion funding to guarantee the UK’s position at the forefront of innovation and discovery through the modern Industrial Strategy: https://www.gov.uk/government/news/major-new-funding-to-attract-worlds-best-in-science-and-innovation
+UKRI welcomes the UK government’s commitment of 21 June 2018 to attract and retain world-class talent with a £1.3 billion funding boost to guarantee the UK’s position at the forefront of innovation and discovery through the modern Industrial Strategy: https://www.gov.uk/government/news/major-new-funding-to-attract-worlds-best-in-science-and-innovation

 As part of the UK’s commitment to supporting the best research talent, the UK government announced in July 2018 that EU nationals will remain eligible for research council studentships for the 2019/20 academic year on the same basis as is available at present. https://www.gov.uk/government/news/further-financial-support-for-uk-and-eu-students